mpcrlab/RALVINN2.0/README.md

         whatever command you give it.

 ##How does the BrookStone Rover Read QR Codes?
-        Withing the RoverPylot script there is refresh_video_feed.
+        Withing the RoverPylot script there is method called refresh_video_feed.
 That scripts saves the image array into a file named "qr.ong".
 Then when the rover sees the QR in the feed the function qr_tools uses the built in function decoder to decode the meaning of the QR code.

 ##How to control the BrookStone Rover 2.0:
         W - Forward